NEWS FOR 2025

 Trinity Trees is in the middle part of the Wylye valley between Wylye and Warminster, off the beaten track in the village of Upton Lovell which boasts a thriving village pub.

-The fishing is ideal for a single Rod, fished from the bank or by wading as you prefer.
+The fishing is ideal for a single Rod, fished from the bank or by wading if you prefer.
 It is an open stretch with few obstructions best suited for a medium-to-light outfit.
 For the most part the fish are all wild, this beat being all catch and release.
 However, you may come across stockies from adjoining beats and definitely some grayling.

 There is good parking close to the river with a comfortable area to sit.